Crypto-Gi/qdrant_search_api_v3/mcp-server/DEPLOYMENT.md

 # MCP Server Deployment Guide

-Three deployment options for the Qdrant RAG MCP Server.
+Three deployment options for the Docsplorer MCP Server.
 Choose what works best for you!

 ---